 One-hot implementations are not always the best choice for state machines, even in FPGAs and CPLDs.
 For example, one-hot state machines might result in higher speeds in CPLDs, but could cause fitting problems because of the larger number of global signals.
-An example of an FPGA with ineffective one-hot implementation is a state machine that drives a large decoder, generating many output signals.
+An example in an FPGA with ineffective one-hot implementation is a state machine that drives a large decoder, generating many output signals.
 In a 16-state state machine, for example, the output decoder logic might reference sixteen signals in a one-hot implementation, but only four signals in an encoded representation.

-In general, do not use the directive syn\enum\encoding to set the encoding style.
-Use syn\encoding instead.
-The value of syn\enum\encoding is used by the compiler to interpret the enumerated data types but is ignored by the mapper when the state machine is actually implemented.
+In general, do not use the directive syn_enum_encoding to set the encoding style.
+Use syn_encoding instead.
+The value of syn_enum_encoding is used by the compiler to interpret the enumerated data types but is ignored by the mapper when the state machine is actually implemented.

-The directive syn\enum\encoding affects the final circuit only when you have turned off the FSM Compiler.
-Therefore, if you are not using FSM Compiler or the syn\state\machine attribute, which use syn\encoding, you can use syn\enum\encoding to set the encoding style.
-See the Attribute Reference manual, for details about the syntax and values.
+The directive syn_enum_encoding affects the final circuit only when you have turned off the FSM Compiler.
+Therefore, if you are not using FSM Compiler or the syn_state_machine attribute, which use syn_encoding, you can use syn_enum_encoding to set the encoding style.

 • Implement user-defined enumeration encoding, beyond the one-hot, gray, and sequential styles.
-Use the directive syn\enum\encoding to set the state encoding.
-See Example: FSM User-Defined Encoding, on page 260.
+Use the directive syn_enum_encoding to set the state encoding.
+See Example: FSM User-Defined Encoding, on page 320.